 If the floor’s too high, some kids can’t get started.
 They get frustrated.

 But that doesn’t mean we want simple tasks!
-No no. We must pair that low floor with a high ceiling.
+No no. We must pair high ceilings and low floors.
+Aim high, scaffold down.

 Teachers Lower Floors

-We must start planning with the high ceiling.
-Then, we want to make sure the early stages aren’t too intimidating.
+So we start planning for a high ceiling.
+Then, we make sure the early steps aren’t intimidating.
 That’s where teachers, come in.
 A skilled teacher can lower the floor of any task.
-We do this all the time through modeling, guided practice, scaffolding, feedback, and proximity.
+We do this all the time.

-If I told you that you had to teach first graders how to play chess, I bet you could figure out a way to make it happen.
-Heck, my first grade teacher even ran a whole chess tournament for us.
+If I told you that you had to teach first graders how to play chess, I bet you could figure that out.
+Heck, my first grade teacher ran a whole chess tournament for us.
 (I won the second grade tournament!)
 Lowering the floor is all about scaffolding.

 A highly complex game like chess can be scaffolded so that any learner can begin playing.
 Anyone can start!
-Then we remove the scaffolds until they eventually play the full game.
+Then we remove scaffolds until people can eventually play the full game.

 Low Floor AND High Ceiling